What causes bulging disc leg pain?

-One of the most common nerves to be compressed in the lower back, however, is the sciatic nerve, the largest nerve in the body.
-The sciatic nerve branches off the spinal cord at the L4, L5, and S1 vertebrae, intertwines as one large nerve, and then travels down each leg to the feet.
-The discs in between the L4, L5, and S1 vertebrae support most of the body’s weight and experience a lot of wear and tear, so they are prone to damage and injury.
-If one of these discs permanently bulges under the pressure, there’s a chance it can press on the sciatic nerve and send pain shooting from the lower back, through the buttocks, down the back of the thighs, around the calves, and into the toes.
-Sometimes piriformis syndrome—a condition where the piriformis muscle in the buttocks causes sciatic nerve compression—presents similar symptoms, though this should not be confused with bulging disc pain.
+The sciatic nerve is the largest nerve in the body.
+It branches off the spinal cord at the L4, L5 and S1 vertebrae, intertwines as one large nerve, and then travels down each leg to the feet.
+The discs between the L4, L5 and S1 vertebrae support most of the body’s weight and experience a lot of wear and tear, so they are prone to damage and injury.
+If one of these discs permanently bulges under the pressure, there’s a chance it can press on the sciatic nerve and send pain shooting from the lower back, through the buttocks, down the back of the thighs, around the calves and into the toes.

 Below are some common symptoms of bulging disc leg pain:

 - Throbbing or shooting pain in the hamstrings